HEIWA-IT/TripAgency/README.md

 Everyone is welcome!

 This sample has many goals:
-- to use best building tools practices: use of BOM (Bills Of Materials) and wrapper (MavenWrapper and GradleWrapper in this sample)
+- to use best building tools practices: use of BOM (Bill Of Materials) and wrapper (MavenWrapper and GradleWrapper in this sample)
-- to teach the basis of automated tests based on Cucumber (Behaviour Driven Development)
+- to teach the basis of automated tests with Cucumber (third phase of Behaviour Driven Development)
 - to generate a living documentation based on the tests
 - to use the hexagonal architecture, an architectural pattern that allows dissociating the domain code from the technical code and ease also the tests implementation without infrastructure